ukff/kyma-environment-broker/docs/contributor/04-10-workflows.md

 See [Kyma Environment Broker Release Pipeline](04-20-release.md) to learn more about the release workflow.

+## Promote KEB to DEV Workflow

+This [workflow](/.github/workflows/promote-keb-to-dev.yaml) creates a PR to the `management-plane-charts` repository with the given KEB release version.
+The default version is the latest KEB release.

 ## Label Validator Workflow

 This [workflow](/.github/workflows/label-validator.yml) is triggered by PRs on the `main` branch.
 It checks the labels on the PR and requires that the PR has exactly one of the labels listed in this [file](/.github/release.yml).